heronyang/youtube_fake_view/NOTE.md

 ## Script

 In ordering to generate Youtube views, I've tried several approaches including using [PhantomJS](http://phantomjs.org/) and [SeleniumHQ](http://docs.seleniumhq.org/).
+And, PhamtonJS won't work for increasing Youtube views since it's not supporting Flash Player; however, SeleniumHQ works nicely and is tested on Ubuntu Server.

 ### 1. PhamtonJS